 Will it become my filter of choice?
 Probably not.
-You would get the best use on a hike where there are guaranteed regular water sources that you could just stop and sip water as you need or one hikes with a couple of people that negates the need to carry a personal filter each.
+You would get the best use on a hike with this unit where there are guaranteed regular water sources that you could just stop and sip water as you need or one hikes with a couple of people that negates the need to carry a personal filter each.
 Having said that you can use this filter to fill up water bladders or bottles from a water source and still maintain a bit of distance from the water so it does have a high degree of versatility.

 Trailshot water filter